dsoumis/InstaBOTGram/README.md

 4.Spam a user with likes.

-It is created by using Selenium framework.
+It is created by using Selenium framework and XPaths.
 For this app to work one should download geckodriver matching your system from here https://github.com/mozilla/geckodriver/releases and put the .exe in directory where bot.py is located.
 (Tested with Python 3.7, Windows 10)